Anti-SARS-CoV-2 receptor-binding domain

 Plasma IgM, IgG and IgA responses to the receptor binding domain (RBD) of SARS-CoV-2 were measured by enzyme immunoassay (ELISA)3.
 As previously reported by others2,4,5,6, there was a significant increase in IgG reactivity to RBD between priming and boosting (P<0.0001) (Fig. 1a).
 IgM and IgA titers were lower than IgG titers and remained low after the second vaccine dose (Extended Data Fig. 1a,b).

 The magnitude of the response was inversely correlated with age after the bonus (r=−0.54, P=0.005), but in this limited sample the age difference was no longer significant at 1.3 or 5 months after the second dose of vaccine (Extended Data Fig. 1c,d).
 Between 1.3 and 5 months after the booster, the anti-RBD titers of IgG and IgA decreased significantly.
-IgG titers decreased on average 4.3-fold (range 1.7-10.2-fold) and loss of activity was directly correlated with time after vaccination (P < 0.0001) (Fig. 1a and Extended Data Fig. 1a, be).
+IgG titers decreased on average 4.3-fold (range 1.7-10.2-fold) and loss of activity was directly correlated with time after vaccination (P < 0.0001).